GDPR-Compliant AI Applications: Private EU Inference with RAG (Architecture Guide)

 - EU hosting: All inference runs in EU data centers

-- No data retention: Queries and responses are not stored
+- No data retention: Queries and responses aren't stored

 - No training data collection: Customer data is never used for model improvement